speters/cyrf6936_sigrokdecode/README.md

 # cyrf6936 decoder for sigrok / libsigrokdecoder

-The cyrf6936 protocol decoder decodes the Cypress LP/LPstar CYRF6936 2.4GHz transceiver chip protocol into human-readable pseudo-code.
+The cyrf6936 protocol decoder for [sigrok](http://sigrok.org/wiki/Protocol_decoders) decodes the Cypress LP/LPstar CYRF6936 2.4GHz transceiver chip protocol into human-readable pseudo-code.
-It stacks on top of the SPI PD.
+It stacks on top of the [SPI PD](http://sigrok.org/wiki/Protocol_decoder:Spi).

 ![Pulseview screenshot cyrf6936 decoder](screenshot_pulseview.png)

 ## Hardware

-The chip is often used as a radio module for RC transmitters/receivers, including DSM, DEVO, and CARSON brands.
+The chip is often used as a radio module for RC [transmitters](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module)/receivers, including DSM, DEVO, and CARSON brands.

 ## Protocol